Book a call

 The owner of the project is Emma Brunskill from Stanford University.

-The project’s aim is to test the positive impact of Bayesian Knowledge Tracing (BKT) principles implementation in online education.
+The project aims to test the positive impact of Bayesian Knowledge Tracing (BKT) principles implementation in online education.

 The basis of the project is Emma’s previous experiment involving 100 students, but Adapt code was not ready for working with thousands of students to provide statistical grounding for the theory.